bandu5878-cloud/oaqjp-final-project-emb-ai/README.md

-# Emotion Detector Project
+# Final Project - Emotion Detector

+This project is part of the Final Project for the course.

-This project detects emotions from text using IBM Watson NLP API.
+It detects emotions from text using IBM Watson NLP API.

 ## Features
 - Emotion Detection
-- Flask Web App
+- Flask Web Application
 - Unit Testing
 - Error Handling